samheutmaker/major-a/README.md

 ##**MajorAdmin**

 ###Getting Started
 Major-A supports authentication for administrators through the use of a major.json file placed in the root directory of your project.
-You can add administrators to your project placing their email address in an array with the key ```administrators```.
+You can add administrators to your project by placing their email address in an array with the key ```administrators```.

 <a name="majorJson"></a>
 ######major.json